How to install a Squid server

 Configure on-disk cache

-• ufs: This is the common Squid storage format.
+• ufs: This is the common Squid storage format, good for general use.

 • aufs: Uses the same storage format as ufs, using POSIX-threads to avoid blocking the main Squid process on disk-I/O. This was formerly known in Squid as async-io.